WebisD/chat-irc-protocol/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💻 About The Project
-In this project, we implemented a chat application with the main feature of discord or whatsapp: creating a room to chat with friends.
+In this project, we implemented a chat application mirroring that of discord's and whatsapp's main feature: a room to chat with friends.

 Our application runs on the terminal using *telnet*.

-The HTTP server was implemented according to the [RFC 1459](https://datatracker.ietf.org/doc/html/rfc1459#section-1.1), which defines the IRC protocol.
+Our application server was implemented according to the [RFC 1459](https://datatracker.ietf.org/doc/html/rfc1459#section-1.1), which defines the IRC protocol.

 ![app](https://github.com/WebisD/chat-irc-protocol/blob/master/.github/app.gif)